grafana/grafana/docs/sources/visualizations/geomap.md

 ### Layer Types

-There are four layer types to choose from in the Geomap visualization.
+There are four-layer types to choose from in the Geomap visualization.

 * **Marker** renders a marker at each data point.
 * **Heatmap** visualizes a heatmap of the data.